onflow/flow-js-testing/docs/jest-helpers.md

   getAccountAddress,
 } from "js-testing-framework";

-// We need to set timeout for a higher number, cause some transactions might take up some time jest.setTimeout(10000);
+// We need to set timeout for a higher number, cause some interactions might need more time jest.setTimeout(10000);

 describe("interactions - sendTransaction", () => {
-  // Instantiate emulator and path to Cadence files

-  beforeEach(async () => {
+  // Instantiate emulator and path to Cadence files beforeEach(async () => {
     const basePath = path.resolve(__dirname, "./cadence");
     const port = 8080;
-    await init(basePath, port);
+    await init(basePath, { port });
-    return emulator.start(port, false);
+    return emulator.start(port);
   });

   // Stop emulator, so it could be restarted